Teages/ble-heart-beat/README.md

 ### Supported Heart Rate Monitors

-This application works with any BLE heart rate monitor that implements the standard Bluetooth Heart Rate Service, including:
+This application works with any BLE heart rate monitor that implements the standard Bluetooth Heart Rate Service.

-- Polar H10, H9, H7
-- Wahoo TICKR series
-- Garmin HRM-Pro, HRM-Run
-- Suunto Smart Sensor
-- MyZone MZ-3
-- And many others following the BLE HR standard
+I tested with my Mi Band 10.

 ### Troubleshooting